-We require participants to provide their bank details at screening.
+Payments are made directly by bank transfer in instalments during the study.
+For this reason, we require participants to provide their bank details at screening.
 Bank details are kept confidential.
-Personal information such as your name, bank details and national insurance number may be shared with the University finance team to process or verify your reimbursement payments.
+Personal information such as your name, bank details and national insurance number may be shared with the site finance team to process or verify your reimbursement payments.
 Financial auditors may also audit the records where this information is held.
 All confidential data will be stored according to the UK General Data Protection Regulation (see below).

 You may also receive reimbursement for any unscheduled visits you attend.
-You would be reimbursed £90 per unscheduled visit.
+You would be reimbursed £45 per unscheduled visit.